 Like many of you reading this article, we fell in love with HubSpot’s seemingly limitless possibilities...and then when left to our own devices, we barely scratched the surface of the powerful tool.
 It’s not for lack of caring or trying, of course.
 It’s just that getting a marketing software off the ground is a bigger undertaking than most people expect.

 So, after a few months of frustration, we decided to buckle down and do something about it.

 We set out to develop a standard implementation that would be strategic, effective, and didn’t require us to reinvent the wheel every time.
 Our needs were:

 It took a lot of tests, failures, late nights, and (heated) internal debates.
 But, we came out of the other side with a standard HubSpot implementation that transformed our clients’ (and our own!) marketing automation platforms into some awesome lead nurturing and conversion machines.

 Now, we want to share that process with you.

-We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your HubSpot machine.
+We developed a HubSpot Setup Master Checklist that walks you through every aspect of building your HubSpot machine in a marketing automation powerhouse.
 I won’t bore you with the details in this post, but I will leave you with a list of everything you need to do to complete your build.

 The really exciting part of the HubSpot Setup is the development of your 5-Funnel Automation Sequence.
 That’s where I’ll focus the bulk of this post’s content.